JennEYoon/datasciY/logs-eval-2020.md

 ### 7) Other Books Reading - June-July 2020:
-  * Build a Career in Data Science -- in interview part

   * Good Habits Bad Habits - help to change sleep time, exercise & fasting, meditation & eye exercise
   * Capital in 21 Century - ideas on inequality economics projects using DS.
   * Head First Javascript (c 2014). - to add simple .js to my website.